Kitura/Kitura-CredentialsFacebook/README.md

 ## Example of authentication with Facebook OAuth token

-This example shows how to use this `CredentialsFacebookToken` plugin to authenticate post requests, it shows both the server side and the client side of the request involved.
+This example shows how to use `CredentialsFacebookToken` plugin to authenticate post requests, it shows both the server side and the client side of the request involved.

 ### Server side